mgood7123/TempFile/README.md

 the absolute path to the temporary file can be obtained via `get_path`
 - if creation fails this will contain the absolute path to the temporary file that was attempted to be created

-the handle and path are automatically cleaned up (`closed and deleted from filesystem`) when the `TempFile` object goes out of scope
+the handle and path are automatically cleaned up (`closed and deleted from filesystem`) when the `TempFile` object goes out of scope or is `reconstructed`
+- if `detach` is called before this occurs, the handle and path will be cleaned up but the file `will not` be deleted from the filesystem
+-   the detached state is reset after the path is cleaned up - `tmp.construct("a"); tmp.detach();` file `a` will `not be deleted from the filesystem` due to being in a `detached` state
+-   please do not abuse `detach`, it is intended for the purpose where a temporary file must be created and must still exist beyond the lifetime of the object/program

 # construction